Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

 There are two styles of Basic macro programming – scripts can be attached to specific documents, or to the Office application.
 In a document, a macro can respond to Office events, such as the loading of the document, or its modification.
-The macro can monitor the user's key presses or menu button presses, and can utilize Office dialogs.
+The macro can monitor the user's key presses or menu button presses, and can utilize Office dialog.

 This isn't the place for a language war between Python and Basic, but it's fair to say that the Basic Office API is more widely used than the Python version!